 Each case is unique.
-While the Sentencing & Release Guidelines are intended to inform the sentencing authority they do not dictate their decision.
-The calculated matrix on Forms 1-5 create a starting point and reflect a recommendation for a typical case.
-However, aggravating and mitigating circumstances can be taken into consideration by both the sentencing judge and the Board of Pardons and Parole in making their final decisions.
-See Form 6.
-The law plus the individual facts of each case will determine whether the sentencing authority chooses to follow the guidelines or deviate from them.
-The sentence determination is solely the discretion of the sentencing authority.
+While the Sentencing, Release, and Supervision Guidelines are intended to inform the sentencing, release, and supervision authorities, they do not dictate their decisions.
+The calculated matrix on Forms 1-6 create a starting point and reflect a recommendation for a typical case.
+However, aggravating and mitigating circumstances can be taken into consideration by the sentencing, release, and supervision authorities in making their final decisions.
+See Form 7.
+The law plus the individual facts of each case will determine whether the sentencing, release, or supervision authority chooses to follow the guidelines or deviate from them.
+The sentence determination is solely the discretion of the sentencing, release, or supervision authority.